 - Inspecting indoor and outdoor units to ensure their mounts are intact

-- Performing test runs and checking air on and air off temperatures Get Started
+- Performing test runs and checking temperatures when air is on and off

-- Inspecting indoor and outdoor units to ensure there is no unusual sounds or vibrations
+- Inspecting indoor and outdoor units to ensure there are no unusual sounds or vibrations

 - Inspecting and testing the start/stop sequence as well as the heating/cooling changeover